 At the same time the narrative of the Zanglingma describes the events in Padmasambhava’s life that comprise the early history of Buddhist Tibet but this is secondary to the main theme – an exposition of Dzogchen vision, meditation and action.

 The book is illustrated by reproductions of the Eighth Kamtrul Rinpoche’s exceptional blockprints of the ‘Eight Names of the Guru’.
 Extensive appendixes provide historical background, and glossaries together with an annotated index serves instead of notes.

 Keith Dowman is now dedicated to the teaching and translation of Dzogchen.
 In the ‘sixties, however, he lived as a genyen practitioner training under his principle teachers, Dudjom Rimpoche and Kangyur Rinpoche.
 In that sadhana the mythology of Guru Pema provided the inspiration and The Seven Line Prayer a skilful means to attainment of union with the Guru.
-This work is an acknowledgement of the importance of that early training.
+This work is an acknowledgment of the importance of that early training.

 The original texts are unchanging; the interpretation changes according to the needs of the times and individuals.
 Keith Dowman’s translations are true to the Tibetan while his commentary seems to fit the moment.

 The Precious Guru, the Lotus Born, rests at the vital heart of Tibetan Buddhism.
 Renowned translator Keith Dowman, in his uniquely fluid style, has gathered here a superb collection of key texts presenting the legends and inner significance of the Great Guru.
 For beginners, an exceptional introduction, and for the old hands who realize that they are still and will always be beginners, a volume to savor.

 Matthew Kapstein, Directeur d'études, Ecole Pratique des Hautes Etudes; Numata Visiting Professor of Buddhist Studies, The University of Chicago.